 Maintain a summary of the status of implementation for each project.
-Ecology via the Salmon Recovery Portal, with support from WDFW, RCO, WDFW may need additional funding to support maintaining the Salmon Recovery Portal.
-Maintain a summary of the and project sponsors [to be completed after policy [to be completed after policy Commented [SG7]: Changed in response to WDFW comment. status of each policy recommendations are recommendations are finalized] recommendation. finalized]
+Ecology via the Salmon Recovery Portal, with support from WDFW, RCO, and project sponsors WDFW may need additional funding to support maintaining the Salmon Recovery Portal.
+Maintain a summary of the status of each policy [to be completed after policy recommendations are [to be completed after policy recommendations are finalized] recommendation. finalized1

+Commented [SG7]: Changed in response to WDFW comment.